inmanta/examples/vendors/README.md

 ## Supported Features

-TODO: List supported features for each vendor here...

 * Cisco
   * Change operational state of an interface
   * Set a primary and secondary IP address